Multi-agent Adaptive Mechanism Design: Mechanism Design without Common Knowledge

 where $\kappa=\max |R_i|$ and $\gamma = \max_x \mathbb{P}(X_i = x) < 1$.

-Moreover, we have $\delta/2\kappa \leq 1/2$ for all $\delta$ and corresponding feasible mechanism $R_i$, meaning no mechanism can achieve robustness more than $1/2$. \end{corollary}
+Moreover, we have $\delta/2\kappa \leq 1/2$ for all $\delta$ and corresponding feasible mechanism $R_i$, meaning no mechanism has its robustness be more than $1/2$. \end{corollary}

-Corollary \ref{col: robustness-floor} primarily provides the minimum robustness achieved by solving \eqref{eq: robust two-agent mechanism design}.
+Corollary \ref{col: robustness-floor} is obtained by simply replacing $\kappa$ in $\delta/2\kappa$ with its upper bound in Eq.\eqref{eq: kappa upper bound}.
+It provides the minimum robustness achieved by solving \eqref{eq: robust two-agent mechanism design}.
 Notice that increasing $\delta$ provides more robustness, but comes at increased cost.
-Also, the marginal robustness from increasing $\delta$ would diminish: as $\delta \to \infty$, the lower bound is at most $(1-\gamma)/\|\mathbf{B}^{-1}\|((1+\gamma)|\mathcal{Y}|+2)$.
+Also, the marginal robustness from increasing $\delta$ would diminish: as $\delta \to \infty$, the lower bound is at most $(1-\gamma)/2\|\mathbf{B}^{-1}\|((1+\gamma)|\mathcal{Y}|+2)$.
 When $\delta\to 0$, the robustness provided scales linearly with $\delta$.
 In addition, from the lower bound on the worst case payments, we have an upper bound $1/2$ on the maximum robustness that can be provided from our scheme.
 This result does not contradict the impossibility result (Theorem 1) shown in \cite{radanovic2013robust}, which proves that no mechanism can guarantee truthfulness for \textit{all} distributions.

 Our theorem shows that while an all-round strictly dominantly truthful mechanism does not exist, it is still possible to design a mechanism that covers distributions that are relatively close to a design distribution $p$.
 For distributions distanced too far away, the impossibility result still holds.
 In other words, our scheme is enough to cover inaccuracies that are not too extreme.
 For that reason, Corollary \ref{col: robustness-floor} is already sufficient for our purposes of adaptive mechanism design.
 If the principal starts with a distribution estimation not too off (such that the total variation distance condition is satisfied with the robustness floor), then it is possible to maintain truthfulness and refine estimation at the same time.
 The principal would first apply a mechanism that provides abundant robustness for its initial ambiguity set.
 As more data is obtained and estimation becomes more accurate, it shrinks the ambiguity set and selects a smaller $\delta$, eventually converging to $\delta=0$ and the optimal mechanism design.